BlizzCon 2021 canceled, online event coming in early 2022 - News Break

 BlizzCon 2021 canceled, online event coming in early 2022

 In 2020, Blizzard Entertainment was forced to move its massive BlizzCon convention online due to the ongoing pandemic.
-Many fans were likely hopeful that, as restrictions eased with more people getting vaccinated, the company would be able to host a 2021 convention in person.
+Many fans were likely hopeful that, as restrictions eased with more people getting vaccinated, the company would host its 2021 convention in person.
 However, Blizzard announced today that will not be the case.
-Due to “ongoing complexities and uncertainties of the pandemic” Blizzard has decided to cancel this year’s event.www.msn.com
+Due to “ongoing complexities and uncertainties of the pandemic,” Blizzard has decided to cancel this year’s event.www.gamepur.com